Overview of the Examples

 - Delayed or improper response to powerplant failure can lead to runway excursions or reduced takeoff performance; review and brief emergency procedures before takeoff and monitor instrumentation closely.

-- Less than optimal surface or environmental conditions increase the risk of runway excursions and reduce takeoff performance; stay vigilant and assess the potential impact of all factors.
+- Suboptimal surface or environmental conditions increase the risk of runway excursions and reduce takeoff performance; remain vigilant and assess the potential impact of all factors.

 Risk Examples for Airport Operations